al-mehedi/tmpl_zig/README.md

-# tmpl_zig
-A starter template for Zig
+# A starter template for Zig